Chart Color Schemes

 Chapel Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Chapel Hill's dwelling structure, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 95.2% houses and 4.7% other dwellings.
-Home ownership in Chapel Hill stood at 43.2%, with the rest either mortgaged (43.0%) or rented (13.8%).
-The median monthly mortgage repayment was $2,427, higher than Brisbane metro's average of $2,311.
+Chapel Hill's dwelling structures, as per the latest Census, consisted of 97.7% houses and 2.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+Brisbane metro had 95.2% houses and 4.7% other dwellings.
+Home ownership in Chapel Hill stood at 43.2%, with mortgaged dwellings at 43.0% and rented ones at 13.8%.
+The median monthly mortgage repayment was $2,427, higher than Brisbane metro's $2,311.
 The median weekly rent was $555, compared to Brisbane metro's $500.
-Nationally, Chapel Hill's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, Chapel Hill's mortgage repayments exceeded the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing